schlumpyj/robotpy-how-to/programming/README.md

 4. Basic Webcam

+5. Basic Web Server and Installation

-5. Advanced Programming Practices
+6. Advanced Programming Practices

-6. Common Problems and Fixes Doc
+7. Common Problems and Fixes Doc

 #### There is also the complete code from previous years to look at. ####